The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Rationale, aims, and hypotheses

-The Living SEB Project is designed to create a sustainable, transparent, and cumulative infrastructure for synthesizing SEB skills research.
+The Living SEB Skills Project is designed to create a sustainable, transparent, and cumulative infrastructure for synthesizing SEB skills research.
 Its development rests on three core rationales: (i) Preventing fragmentation, (ii) enabling timely integration, (iii), and advancing open science.
 Indeed, meta-analysis and reviews are rare for new emerging frameworks as, understandably, authors run them when enough publications are available.
 However, without cumulative tools since its inception, the SEB research risks repeating the cycle seen in other fields where inconsistent findings and selective reporting hinder theoretical progress, until meta-analyses start integrating the literature.
-Living reviews provide a means to keep pace with ongoing rapid publication process and to ensure that syntheses remain relevant and comprehensive.
+A living research infrastructure provides a means to keep pace with ongoing rapid publication process and to ensure that syntheses remain relevant and comprehensive.
 However, to maximize transparency and accessibility, cumulative evidence must be not only easy to access, but also easily available and usable.
 Researchers, reviewers, and practitioners need tools that allow them to rapidly interact with data, run analyses, and test claims without advanced technical expertise or tedious processes of data collection.
-To achieve these goals, we also developed a continuously updated database and the Living SEB App, a user-friendly web platform that integrates literature search, data visualization, and statistical analysis.
-The app embodies the open-science ethos of the project: it ensures that cumulative evidence is accessible to the entire community by lowering technical barriers and providing reproducible outputs.
+To achieve these goals, we provide a continuously updated database and developed the Living SEB App, a user-friendly web platform that integrates literature search, data visualization, and statistical analysis.
+The app embodies the open-science ethos of the project: it ensures that cumulative evidence is accessible to the entire community by lowering technical barriers and providing reproducible

-Accordingly, the Living SEB Project has three main aims:
+Accordingly, the Living SEB Skills Project has three main aims:

 • Review aim: To provide a living and organized map of SEB skills literature, freely accessible and filterable by topic, population (e.g., adolescents or adults), or publication years.